jdamick/kafka/README.md

-# Kafka.go - Publisher & Consumer for Kafka in Go #
+# kafka - Publisher & Consumer for Kafka in Go #

 Kafka is a distributed publish-subscribe messaging system: (http://kafka.apache.org)